matthewscharles/UE5-Wwise-Demo/README.md

 While an audio manager is typically implemented as a singleton — for example, via a GameInstanceSubsystem or dedicated manager class — this prototype uses Blueprint-callable functions on the Game Mode to achieve global access across UMAPs.

 All Wwise Events are stored in Data Tables to avoid hard-coded references in Blueprints.
 Instead of embedding asset references directly, events are organized in a centralized SoundBank preset table.
-These are dropped in directly from the Wwise Browser, as shown below:
+These can be dropped in directly from the Wwise Browser, as shown below:

 [![Data Tables for SFX banks](AD_4nXcYXXzHTCJsqRN2UEBxq-EUOEX7-Jz8euVOl5GKusuZV0OQHLmmHvFcL3OIL-F1Tb8y8lLMYJZ_wqNj5ee6f__ZAReReNkmF1rgzHEx_QXwymH48UxmXTN8BjoW5SELf-5aCX2jLQ.png)](AD_4nXcYXXzHTCJsqRN2UEBxq-EUOEX7-Jz8euVOl5GKusuZV0OQHLmmHvFcL3OIL-F1Tb8y8lLMYJZ_wqNj5ee6f__ZAReReNkmF1rgzHEx_QXwymH48UxmXTN8BjoW5SELf-5aCX2jLQ.png)